|

 Thermodynamics,

-partition function.
-The relationship between system partition functions (Q) and
+relationship between system partition functions (Q) and molecular partition functions

-energy, heat and work and their molecular interpretation.
-Fundamental thermodynamic
+Internal energy, heat and work and their molecular interpretation.
+Fundamental

-processes e.g. reversible adiabatic expansion of gases.
-Enthalpy changes for
+thermodynamic processes e.g. reversible adiabatic expansion of gases.
+Enthalpy

-chemical reactions.
+changes for chemical reactions.
 The temperature dependence of enthalpy.
-The concept of
+The

 The importance of devising a reversible process to calculate entropy changes.